USS Akron: Third accident (August 1932)

-Another accident hampered training on 22 August when Akron's tail fin became fouled by a beam in Lakehurst's massive Hangar No 1 after a premature order to commence towing the ship out of the mooring circle.
+Another accident hampered training on 22 August, when Akron's tail fin became fouled by a beam in Lakehurst's massive Hangar No 1 after a premature order to commence towing the ship out of the mooring circle.
 Nevertheless, rapid repairs enabled eight more flights over the Atlantic during the last three months of 1932.
 These operations involved intensive work with the trapeze and the F9C-2s, as well as the drilling of lookouts and gun crews.

 Among the tasks undertaken were the maintenance of two aircraft patrolling and scouting on Akron's flanks.
 During a seven-hour period on 18 November 1932, the airship and a trio of planes searched a sector 100 mi wide.

 Return to the fleet

 After local operations out of Lakehurst for the remainder of 1932, Akron was ready to resume operations with the fleet.
 On the afternoon of 3 January 1933, Commander Frank C. McCord relieved Commander Dresel as commanding officer, the latter becoming the first commanding officer of Akron's sister ship Macon, whose construction was almost complete.
-Within hours, Akron headed south down the eastern seaboard toward Florida where, after refueling at the Naval Reserve Aviation Base, Opa-locka, Florida, near Miami, the next day proceeded to Guantánamo Bay for an inspection of base sites.
-At this time the N2Y-1s were used to provide aerial "taxi" service to ferry members of the inspection party back and forth.
+Within hours, Akron headed south down the eastern seaboard toward Florida, where after refueling at the Naval Reserve Aviation Base, Opa-locka, Florida, near Miami, the next day proceeded to Guantánamo Bay for an inspection of base sites.
+At this time, the N2Y-1s were used to provide aerial "taxi" service to ferry members of the inspection party back and forth.

-Soon thereafter, Akron returned to Lakehurst for local operations which were interrupted by a two-week overhaul and poor weather.
-In March, it carried out intensive training with an aviation unit of F9C-2s, honing hook-on skills.
-During the course of these operations, an overfly of Washington DC was made 4 March 1933, the day Franklin D. Roosevelt first took the oath of office as President of the United States.
+Soon thereafter, Akron returned to Lakehurst for local operations, which were interrupted by a two-week overhaul and poor weather.
+In March, she carried out intensive training with an aviation unit of F9C-2s, honing hook-on skills.
+During the course of these operations, an overfly of Washington, DC, was made 4 March 1933, the day Franklin D. Roosevelt first took the oath of office as President of the United States.

-On 11 March, Akron departed Lakehurst bound for Panama stopping briefly en route at Opa-locka before proceeding on to Balboa where an inspection party looked over a potential air base site.
+On 11 March, Akron departed Lakehurst bound for Panama, stopping briefly en route at Opa-locka before proceeding on to Balboa, where an inspection party looked over a potential air base site.
 While returning northward, the airship paused at Opa-locka again for local operations exercising gun crews, with the N2Y-1s serving as targets, before getting underway for Lakehurst on 22 March.

 Loss

 On the evening of 3 April 1933, Akron cast off from the mooring mast to operate along the coast of New England, assisting in the calibration of radio direction finder stations.
-Rear Admiral Moffett was again on board along with his aide, Commander Henry Barton Cecil, Commander Fred T. Berry, the commanding officer of NAS Lakehurst, and Lieutenant Colonel Alfred F. Masury, U.S. Army Reserve, a guest of the admiral, the vice-president of Mack Trucks, and a strong proponent of the potential civilian uses of rigid airships.
+Rear Admiral Moffett was again on board, along with his aide, Commander Henry Barton Cecil, Commander Fred T. Berry, the commanding officer of NAS Lakehurst, and Lieutenant Colonel Alfred F. Masury, U.S. Army Reserve, a guest of the admiral, the vice president of Mack Trucks, and a strong proponent of the potential civilian uses of rigid airships.